GrahamDumpleton/mod_wsgi/README.rst

 for hosting WSGI applications within Apache has a lower overhead than using existing WSGI adapters for mod_python or CGI.

-The package can be compiled for and used with either Apache 2.0 or 2.2.
+The package can be compiled for and used with either Apache 2.0, 2.2 or 2.4.
 Apache 1.3 is no longer supported with more recent versions of mod_wsgi.
 If you are still using Apache 1.3 you will need to use a version of mod_wsgi from prior to mod_wsgi 4.0.
+It is also generally recommended that Apache 2.0 not be used either due to its age.
+Especially with older Apache versions, always ensure that you are using as recent a patch revision as possible.

-Note that 'daemon' mode of mod_wsgi is only available if Apache 2.0 or 2.2 is being used on a UNIX platform and where the Apache run time library has been compiled with support for multithreading.
+Note that 'daemon' mode of mod_wsgi is only available if Apache 2.X is being used on a UNIX platform and where the Apache run time library has been compiled with support for multithreading.
 Generally multithreading support is standard except for on some BSD variants.

 Whatever version of Python is used, it must also have been compiled with